-To facilitate learning in the course, I use multiple methods of teaching, presentation, and resources in various formats that include text, audio, video, software applications.
+To facilitate learning in the course, the course uses multiple methods of teaching, presentation, and resources in various formats that include text, audio, video, software applications.
 An online course is a living dynamic community and that everyone, from the instructor to the students, must contribute in order to maintain a positive and productive learning environment.